lorrainescanlon/farmers-market-review/README.md

  - Miltown market card picture by Dahlia E. Akhaine [Unsplash](https://unsplash.com/photos/a-bunch-of-cheeses-that-are-on-a-table-DH13R1yMtdE?utm_content=creditShareLink&utm_medium=referral&utm_source=unsplash)
  - Portmagee market card picture by tookapic [Pixabay](https://pixabay.com/photos/fish-fresh-market-food-seafood-933187/)
  - Tralee market card picture by Bree Anne [Unsplash](https://unsplash.com/photos/a-woman-talking-on-a-cell-phone-next-to-a-table-full-of-vegetables-dafqajrdhYI?utm_content=creditShareLink&utm_medium=referral&utm_source=unsplash)
+ - Fonts were taken from [Fontawesome](https://fontawesome.com/)
+ - Content was written by myself.

 ### Code
- - I used the walkthrough blog project as a basis for famrmers market review.
-I followed the same structure and file layout.
+ - I used the walkthrough blog project as a basis for farmers market review.
+I followed the same basic structure and file layout.
+ - Django documentation on aggregation that I used as a reference for calculation in market details view https://docs.djangoproject.com/en/5.1/topics/db/aggregation/
+ - Google Maps Platform documentation for implementing iframe https://developers.google.com/maps/documentation/embed/embedding-map
+ - Stackoverflow resolution for pagination problem https://stackoverflow.com/questions/57883376/error-cannot-use-none-as-a-query-value-when-trying-to-paginate-with-listview
+ - Django documentation on queries that I used https://docs.djangoproject.com/en/4.0/topics/db/queries/#complex-lookups-with-q-objects
+ - Search form tutorial with code that I used when creating the search box https://learndjango.com/tutorials/django-search-tutorial#search-form
+ - I used this fix to center list items on the registration form https://stackoverflow.com/questions/28977320/how-do-i-get-the-bullets-of-an-unordered-list-to-center-with-the-text
+ - Bootstrap resource used for code for navbar and footer https://getbootstrap.com/docs/5.1/components/navs-tabs/
+ - Bootstrap resource used for implementing carousel https://getbootstrap.com/docs/5.1/components/carousel/
+ - Bootstrap progress bar code https://getbootstrap.com/docs/4.0/components/progress/

 ### Acknowledgements
+- Thank you to my mentor Medale Oluwanfemi for his advice and guidance on this project.
+- The tutoring team for their help at troubleshooting during the project.